 - 23 December 2010 | Surfing

 Surfing Great Britain is the new National Governing Body (NGB) for surfing in Great Britain.
-The new institution will replace the British Surfing Association (BSA) and it is a completely new organisation, not just the BSA under a different name.
+The new institution will replace the British Surfing Association (BSA) and it is a completely new organization, not just the BSA under a different name.

 The future of British surfing kicks of with a new executive board, as the BSA Ltd is insolvent.
 The fresh restart starts from 1 January 2011, under the Surfing GB brand, and it will work with the federations of England, Scotland, Ireland, Wales and the Channel Islands to create a strong, efficient and dynamic national administrative structure for surfing.